“I don’t know what I should have done. I never had to save the world before.” ~ Rita Farr

 The series uses techniques I find increasingly tiresome, but they work well here.
 I find a lot of metafiction unnecessary now, but I am not annoyed by Mr. Nobody trying to showrun his victory over Niles and the “Doom Patrol.”
 Melodrama has become integral to superhero stories on tv.
 And I can find the melodramatic reliance on music to represent, heighten or highlight emotions off-putting when it is done poorly.
 But music is so thoughtfully used in Doom Patrol.
 The show even successfully uses David Bowie’s “Lazarus,” one of the songs Bowie used to transform his own death into art.
 It felt appropriate rather than appropriational.
 And I am interested in the ways that Doom Patrol uses and gently subverts other melodramatic conventions—good vs. evil, the suffering of the innocent and the virtuous, a final confrontation in which good triumphs—so central in superhero stories, much to Mr. Nobody’s aggravation.
 As much as Mr. Nobody keeps telling them that they should stay away from him, how can he get himself a dramatic final confrontation if Cliff, Rita, Larry and Jane resist being a team, resist the idea of being heroes, question exactly how much good they can do and what it means to do the right thing?
 He is, after all, an unreliable narrator and a good one.

 I didn’t expect to find Doom Patrol as emotionally affecting as I do.
 It’s not that I don’t have all the feelings that superhero stories set me up to have.
 I do.
 We live in a time of quality melodrama, especially in genre, and I appreciate all the heartbreaking sacrifices, terrible losses, fights against impossible odds, tragic personal histories and impossible loves.
-And, frankly, I have gotten something in my eye on occasion.
+Frankly, I have gotten something in my eye on occasion.
 But Doom Patrol feels much less emotionally safe than other superhero shows—and even less emotionally safe than most hour-long dramas.
 Doom Patrol gets me much deeper inside.
 It is mature and not just because of swearing and gore.
 There are a lot of very adult feelings involving regret, elder care, being a failure as a parent, being a failure as a partner, being a failure as a decent person, using other people.
 And there is a lot of adult feelings about just keeping going after terrible experiences, terrible losses or terrible realizations about oneself.

 As the series begins, the housemates are slowly moving out of the safe world of Niles’ mansion.
-They are beginning to help other people, whether those people are townsfolk who hate them, living books or that genderqueer street.
+They are beginning to help other people, whether those people are townsfolk who hate them, living books or a genderqueer street.
 People who other people might not help.
 They try to do the right thing.
-But as Rita asks Cliff, after they have done something which appeared to be obviously the right thing, and disaster followed, “And what does that look like now, Cliff?”
+But as Rita asks Cliff, after they have done something which appeared to be obviously the right thing and disaster followed, “And what does that look like now, Cliff?”
 While Superman seems to have an unerring sense of what the right thing is, most of the rest of us don’t.
-So they do the best they can.
+So, like us, they do the best they can.
 Sometimes they think they best they can do is stay out of the world.
 Rita and Larry frequently do.
 And, maybe, sometimes, Rita and Larry are right.
 They tried to save Cloverton, Ohio and they might have made everything worse.

 How do we know what the right thing is?
 And how do we know it will actually solve the problem completely?
 How do we know it will save the world?
 Maybe it’s time for stories where the donkey is set off or the book that will destroy the world is read before we can prevent it.
 Maybe we need to think about not just what the end of the world means, but what stopping the end of the world means.
 Maybe it’s time for stories about how to save the world when the end of the world is more like erosion than a singular, sudden event.
 In this season of Doom Patrol, when the end of the world happens, we lose everything one person, one car, one house, one thing at a time as it is blinked out of existence.
 And that is annoying.
 It’s easier if there is one thing to do, one thing to stop.
 And it might feel easier if failure is straight up failure—because then we don’t have to try anymore.
 I have seen people, especially activists, burn themselves out because it seemed the only way they could take a rest.*** Maybe it’s time to keep on trying because it turns out that the end of the world and saving it aren’t a single thing you stop or you do.